Forvie National Nature Reserve: During the World Wars

 The layout of Forvie and Newburgh could be mistaken for the mouth of the River Don in Aberdeen.
 With this in mind, defences were put in places around the mouth of the Ythan.
-These consisted of pill boxes, two gun batteries and anti-tank blocks built by the 143rd Pioneer Corps.
+These consisted of pillboxes, two gun batteries and anti-tank blocks built by the 143rd Pioneer Corps.
 From a review of vulnerable beaches from April–October 1941, Forvie appeared on this list and was identified as "blocked with mines".
 The minefield ran from East to West (WO ref 31/521474 to 538472).
 These were British Type C land mines weighing about 65 lbs each.

-Following a clear up of the area in July 1944, a number of landmines were unaccounted for due to the shifting sands of the area.
+Following a clear-up of the area in July 1944, a number of landmines were unaccounted for due to the shifting sands of the area.
 Mine clearance altered the area slightly as the Bomb Disposal Unit from the Royal Engineers used a converted Bren gun carrier (known as a wasp) as a flamethrower to scorch vegetation on the mined area.
 Images of the clearance and the location of the minefield is recorded in a local book covering World War II in northeastern Scotland.
 Records show on some days 222 mines being dealt with, the actual mine count is unknown but the area took several months to clear.
 On 27 July 1944, Sapper Harry Dean (28) of 11 coy, Royal Engineers was killed whilst clearing a mine at Forvie.
 Sapper Dean is buried in Yorkshire.

 Forvie sands was used to train the Gordon Highlanders and Highland Light Infantry in desert warfare, in addition to this Forvie Moor was used to train soldiers in the use of grenade, anti-tank grenades and two-inch trench mortars.
 Since the war, mortar bombs have been found across the moor.
 Craters are still visible in the area.
 The soldiers training at Forvie were billeted at the Slains Lodge and buildings in Collieston.

 On 3 November 1940, 30 High Explosive Bombs were dropped on Forvie Links by the Luftwaffe.
 This is listed in the Aberdeenshire Civil Defence register, the craters can be seen in 1941 and 1946 aerial photos.

 Whilst soldiers were training there, the moor were off limits to locals.
 However, on Sundays, the locals could use the moor.
 During this time, locals collected birds eggs to use as food was rationed, and there was a plentiful supply of rabbits.
 On Sunday 30 November 1941, three local boys found an unexploded anti-tank grenade in a rabbit burrow that the army had been demonstrating to the home guard.
 One of the boys (Alex Ross), then threw it away where it exploded causing him to lose sight in one eye.